We will use the standard of underlining subjects once and verbs twice.

 Rule 6.
 With words that indicate portions—percent, fraction, majority, some, all, etc.—Rule 1 given earlier is reversed, and we are guided by the noun after of.
 If the noun after of is singular, use a singular verb.
-If the object of the preposition is plural, use a plural verb.
+If it is plural, use a plural verb.

 A lot of the pie has disappeared.

 A lot of the pies have disappeared.

 A third of the city is unemployed.